 Debt Advice Foundation is a charity offering free, impartial support and advice to anybody who is worried about debt.
 For further information, call the Debt Advice helpline on 0800 043 40 40, or visit the Debt Advice Foundation website.

-The Money Advice Service (MAS) is a not-for-profit government organisation that offers help to people with their finances.
-For free impartial advice, call the MAS helpline on 0300 500 5000, or see the MAS website.
+Money Helper is a not-for-profit government organisation that offers help to people with their finances.
+For free impartial advice, call the Money Helper helpline on 0800 138 7777, or see the Money Helper website.

 The National Debtline provides free confidential and independent advice on how to deal with debt problems.
 For further information, call the National Debt helpline on 0808 808 4000, or see the National Debtline website.